Interview with Laurent Hilaire, Artistic Director of the Stanislavsky Ballet in Moscow, June 2017

 No, I was very happy!
 (Laughs) but it was unusual.
 I think it was the first time that had happened in the troupe.
 At the time I didn't consider whether or not I was nervous, I had the conscience of youth.

-Before becoming étoile in 1985, I had already danced big roles in Raymonda, Giselle etc. I remember Nureyev had chosen me to dance both the peasant pas and Albrecht in the same serious of performances.
+Before becoming étoile in 1985, I had already danced big roles in Raymonda, Giselle etc. I remember Nureyev had chosen me to dance both the peasant pas and Albrecht in the same series of performances.
 So I did the corps de ballet and the soloist role and the prince role.
 And he said at the time, you are not an étoile so you dance everything!

 Nureyev informed dancers about their upcoming roles at the very last minute.
 What did you learn from working from him?